remojansen/gh-devex-demo/README.md

 @workspace Add a unit test for WeatherController.GetHistoricalWeatherAsync
 ```

+> :warning: For this step you might need to switch to your personal account if the repo is in your personal account.
+Otherwise Copilot chat will tell you that it lacks permissions to create the new PR.

 ### 7. Copilot for CLI

 Ask copilot CLI how to create a new branch: